 Taglieri, Meat & Cheese Boards of Italian Meals

 While technically not an Italian meal course many restaurants in Italy list tagliere as an option on the menu.
 Trust me, if you like meats and cheeses you want this!
 Tagliere literally means cutting board in Italian.
 Italian restaurants use cutting boards as serving boards and pile them high with the best local meats and cheeses they can find or in many cases make in-house.
 Want to see what I’m drooling about as I type?
 Here is a tagliere gallery full of all-time favorite tagliere I’ve had the pleasure of sharing in Italy.

 Insalata & Frutta Precede Desserts in the Italian Meal

 Some restaurants list insalata (salad) and frutta (fruit) as separate courses.
-In Italy salads come after main and side dishes unlike in America where they start the meal.
+In Italy, salads come after the main and side dishes unlike in America where they start the meal.
 Look for Frutta (fruit) with cheese or dolci (dessert) on the menu.
 If the brevity of this section description sticks out to you, that’s because these are not the most popular Italian meal courses and many restaurants in Italy omit them.